Metro Tunnel: Further network expansion

 In 2012, Public Transport Victoria, the body charged with planning and coordination of public transport services in Victoria, released the Metropolitan Network Development Plan.
 It emphasised the need for the project as a precursor for other heavy rail expansion projects, given current limitations on existing inner city infrastructure to cope with additional services running into the inner part of the network.
 In particular rail lines to Doncaster, Melbourne Airport and Rowville require additional inner core capacity to enable services to run on those lines into the CBD.

 Jobs

-The project is expected to employ up to 3,500 people during peak construction.
+The project was expected to employ up to 3,500 people during peak construction.
 The training program called MetroHub provides all training, recruitment and project inductions for people working on the Tunnel and Stations work package.
-500 apprentices, trainees and engineering cadets are expected to be a part of this program.
+500 apprentices, trainees and engineering cadets were expected to be a part of this program.

 South Yarra station

 The project ruled out integration with major south-eastern hub South Yarra station, meaning it will be bypassed by trains using the new tunnel.
 Passengers from the city on the tunnel's Dandenong line will not be able to transfer to the Sandringham line at South Yarra, and passengers travelling towards the city on the Dandenong line will be required to change at Caulfield to pursue travel to South Yarra.
 Pressure from the State Opposition and the Greens to include the station in the tunnel's design went unheeded.
 The Melbourne Metro Rail Authority has defended the plan, saying the economic case for integration is poor, requiring the building of a new hub and the acquisition of 114 properties including part of The Jam Factory at a cost of an extra $1 billion; a business case estimate indicates a return of only 20c for every dollar spent on the station.
 Integration of South Yarra station into the project has been the subject of lobbying as a requirement for federal funding.